 The use of CFRT composite in the fan box of airplanes can greatly improve the strength and stiffness of fan blades.
 The blades made of continuous fiber reinforced composites is much lighter and more strengthened in impact resistance.

 Traditional solid blades:

 Heavyweight, strong centrifugal force and the problem of vibration made the solid blades no longer suitable for the modern design of fuel efficiency.

 The first generation of wide chord fan blade (WCFB) made of titanium alloy was born in 1960s.
 The liquid diffusion welding of two thermo-formed titanium panels with the honeycomb core forms a sandwich blade.
 The core of the second generation WCFB was replaced by warren structure, which is more compact, lighter and cheaper.

 Compared with solid blades, WCFB managed to reduce the number of blades and thus greatly reduced the total weight.
 It improved the property of vibration resistance, broadened the surge margin and saved the fuel consumption.

 The increasing bypass ration for more efficient motors will inevitably increase the blade size and weight.
 How to make the blades even lighter?
 The answer is composite materials.

 CFRT on Fan Blades

 TOPOLO CFRT is a new generation of continuous fiber reinforced composite.
-It can be widely used in automobile, aerospace, military and electronics, including fan blades in aircrafts, for solutions of lightweight and anti-fatigue.
+It can be widely used in automobile, aerospace, military, and electronics, including fan blades in aircraft, for solutions of lightweight and anti-fatigue.